Pinal County Commission on Trial Court Appointments - Supervisorial District 2

-Purpose: This newly formed commission will be chaired by the Chief Justice of the Arizona Supreme Court (or her designee).
-Primary responsibility is to screen, interview and select judicial nominees for submission to the Governor of Arizona for her appointment of superior court judges in Pinal County.
+Purpose: This non-partisan commission is chaired by the Chief Justice of the Arizona Supreme Court (or his designee).
+Primary responsibility is to screen, interview and recommend judicial candidates to the Governor of Arizona for the Governor's final selection to fill judicial vacancies.

 Candidate Criteria/Qualifications: Applicants must be active members of, and in good standing with, the State Bar of Arizona.
-Applicants shall have resided in the state, and shall have been admitted to practice before the Arizona Supreme Court, for not less than five (5) years.
-Applicants must have resided in Pinal County District 4 or 5 for at least one year and can be members of any political party.
-For more information on the newly created five supervisorial districts in Pinal County click here.
+Applicants shall have resided in the state, and shall have been admitted to practice law before the Arizona Supreme Court, for not less than five (5) years.

-Candidates from both supervisorial districts are encouraged to apply as the Commission must have one attorney member from each supervisorial district.
-None of the attorney or non-attorney members of the Commission shall hold any governmental office, elective or appointive, for profit and no attorney member is eligible for appointment to any judicial office of this state until one year after membership in the Commission terminates.
-The Commission meets as necessary when judicial openings occur.
+No more than three of the five attorney-commissioners may be from the same political party.
+None of the attorney or non-attorney members of the commission shall hold any governmental office, elective or appointive, for profit and no attorney member is eligible for appointment to any judicial office of this state until one year after membership in the commission terminates.
+The commission meets as necessary when judicial openings occur.